Adamage/tutorials/simple_applications/pytorch/mnist/README.md

 model_opts = poptorch.Options().deviceIterations(device_iterations)
 ```

 Next we will set the `AnchorMode` for our training.
-By default, `poptorch` will
+By default, PopTorch will
 return to the host machine only a limited set of information for performance
 reasons.
+This is represented by having `AnchorMode.Final` as the default, which
-By default, only the last batch of the internal loop is returned which
+means that only the final batch of the internal loop is returned to the host.
-is represented by setting `AnchorMode.Final`.
-When inspecting the training
-performance as it is executing, values like accuracy or losses value will be
+When inspecting the training performance as it is executing, values like
-then calculated only for that last batch, specifically the `batch_size` out of
+accuracy or losses will then be calculated only for that last batch,
-the whole step which is `batch_size*device_iterations`.
+specifically the `batch_size` out of the whole step which is
+`batch_size*device_iterations`.
 We can set this to `AnchorMode.All` to be able to present the full information.
 This has an impact on the speed of training, due to overhead of transferring
 more data to the host machine.
-For further reading on all of the modes please read [`AnchorMode` documentation](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/reference.html?highlight=anchorMode#poptorch.Options.anchorMode).
+To learn about all values for `AnchorMode`, please see the [PopTorch API documentation](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/reference.html?highlight=anchorMode#poptorch.Options.anchorMode).

 ```python